 Just one of the exciting features about Nayax’s new VPOS Touch cashless payment device is allowing payment with QR codes.
 This can be with a static or dynamic QR code, depending upon the mobile payment application that is used.
-Worldwide, mobile payment apps include WeChat Pay and Alipay, both widespread in China, and Paytm, the most popular payment app in India.
+Worldwide, mobile payment apps include WeChat Pay and Alipay, both widespread in China.

 QR codes were deployed by marketers to connect the offline/print world to the digital one.
 Advertisers include a QR code in a magazine advertisement, hoping that the readers will scan the code and be forwarded to a form to get more information, or perhaps, even to buy the product.

 In the US and many other locations, they didn’t really catch on for a variety of reasons:

 - The need for a separate app to scan the code

 - Consumers not knowing what to do with a QR code